 Benefits and Employee Rights

-While on FMLA leave, the employee’s health and dental benefits will remain unchanged.
+While on FMLA leave, the employee’s health, vision, and dental benefits will remain unchanged.
 Thus, the employee will remain responsible for their share of the monthly health and dental premiums.
 If the employee is using sick, vacation or compensatory leave balances to receive a full or partial paycheck while on FMLA leave, the employee’s portion of health and dental insurance premiums will be deducted as usual.
 However, if the employee is not receiving a sufficient paycheck, he or she must arrange to pay the employee’s portion of health and dental insurance premiums.
 If the employee does not return to work after FMLA leave for reasons beyond their medical condition, CSI can require the employee to reimburse the College’s share of the premiums paid during the employee’s FMLA absence.

 An employee’s use of FMLA leave cannot result in the loss of any employment benefits that the employee earned or to which he or she was entitled before using FMLA leave.